Phill1305/reference-designs/README.md

     <img src="https://github.com/ARMmbed/reference-designs/blob/master/images/Components.png">
 </p>

-If you follow the logical design in these schematics your product will achieve Mbed Enabled and Pelion Ready certifications and therefore compatible with the entire Mbed Ecosystem.
+If you follow the logical design in these schematics your product will be capable of achieveing Mbed Enabled and Pelion Ready functionality and therefore compatible with the entire Mbed Ecosystem (note, to become Mbed Enabled Certified you will need to be a partner, contact us for more details).
 Note, these designs are for the IoT subsystem not a complete end product, you will need to connect input and output devices of your choice but that’s typically very simple because our components page already has examples for over 500 different sensors and output transducers.

 Below are links to all of the Reference Designs which have been developed to support the Pelion Cloud Platform: